VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 Applications following this standard are expected to be registered, so they must provide a  "VOSI capabilities" resource to convey registration details to the VAMDC registry.

-Some of the registration details are repeated, in human-readable form, on an information page.
+Some of the registration details are repeated, in human-readable format, on the form.

 The application should also provide a "VOSI availability" resource to allow checking of the system.